Texas Salary Calculator

 Cost of Living in Texas

-Texas's cost of living index is 93 (national average = 100). {name}'s cost of living is close to the national average, so a salary here is roughly equivalent in purchasing power to the same salary elsewhere.
+Texas's cost of living index is 93 (national average = 100).
+Texas's cost of living is close to the national average, so a salary here is roughly equivalent in purchasing power to the same salary elsewhere.

 Texas Tax Overview (2026)